 Some tour operators help solo travelers save money by offering them a roommate matching service.
 Solo travelers who are interested in finding roommates are matched with another solo traveler of the same sex so that both of them are able to pay the lower double occupancy rate.

 You will need to decide whether it is better to save money by rooming with a stranger or pay more to have a room to yourself.
-I snore, and I am an introvert, so I would rather save up and pay the single supplement so I can have a room to myself, but plenty of other people prefer to use roommate-matching services.
+Travelers who snore or are introverted might wish to save up and pay the single supplement so they can have a room to themselves, but plenty of people prefer to use roommate-matching services and do so with great success.

 Choose the Right Tour